 Peter T. Barbur is a partner in Cravath’s Litigation Department.
-He handles a wide variety of securities, antitrust and intellectual property litigation, as well as internal corporate investigations, international arbitrations and Foreign Corrupt Practices Act matters.
+He handles a wide variety of antitrust, intellectual property and securities litigation, as well as internal corporate investigations, antitrust‑related government investigations, international arbitrations and Foreign Corrupt Practices Act matters.

-Mr. Barbur has represented Time Warner in a number of matters, including in connection with the government investigations and private securities litigation concerning financial reporting and disclosure issues arising out of Time Warner’s merger with America Online in 2000.
+Mr. Barbur previously represented Time Warner in connection with government investigations and private securities litigation concerning financial reporting and disclosure issues arising out of Time Warner’s merger with America Online in 2000.

-Mr. Barbur was named a “National Star” in antitrust litigation and a “Local Litigation Star” in the New York area by the 2013 edition of Benchmark Litigation.
-In 2012, he was also recognized as a leader in antitrust litigation by The Best Lawyers in America (2015‑2017).
-Mr. Barbur has been recognized for his antitrust work by The Legal 500 and was selected by Lawdragon as one of 500 Leading Lawyers in America.
+From 2013 through 2017, Mr. Barbur was named a “National Star” in antitrust litigation and a “Local Litigation Star” in the New York area by Benchmark Litigation.
+He was also recognized as a leader in antitrust litigation by The Best Lawyers in America (2015‑2017).
+Mr. Barbur has been recognized for his antitrust and patent work by The Legal 500 United States and was selected by Lawdragon from 2012 through 2016 as one of 500 Leading Lawyers in America.
 Mr. Barbur is a member of the Board of Trustees of the Aperture Foundation and a member of the Photography Council at the Museum of Modern Art.

 Mr. Barbur received his B.A., magna cum laude, from Dartmouth College in 1983, where he was elected to Phi Beta Kappa, and his J.D., cum laude, from New York University School of Law in 1987, where he was Articles Editor of the Law Review, a Root‑Tilden Scholar, and elected to the Order of the Coif.
 Following his graduation, Mr. Barbur served as a law clerk to Hon.
 Hugh H. Bownes of the U.S. Court of Appeals for the First Circuit.
 He joined Cravath as a litigation associate in 1988 and became a partner in 1994.